beeware/batavia/docs/how-to/tour.rst

 Support
 *******
-You'll also notice folders for tests, docs, and a few other sections, like ``testserver``, which is a sample deployment via Django that allows code execution in your browser.
+You'll also notice folders for tests, docs, and a few other sections, like ``testserver``, which is a sample deployment with Django that allows you to test code in the browser.
 Contributions to the tests and documentation are always welcome and are great ways to familiarize yourself with the code and meet the other contributors.